 - Gently place the cutout of AstroSolar® Film 5.0 onto the flat tissue and secure the four corners with tape – but do not stretch it!
 At this time carefully remove the protective layer facing upwards.
 AstroSolar® Film must not be put under tension in order to retain its precision optical property.

 - Hold one cardboard ring, with the sticky side facing downwards, 10 millimeters above the film and let it fall down onto the AstroSolar® Film, so that the ring touches the film all around at the same time.

 - Turn over the cardboard ring with the film-covered side facing upward and lay it back down onto the Kleenex.
 Now remove the second protective layer, and then stick the second cardboard ring against the AstroSolar® Film with the other ring already attached to the bottom side.
 You have created a round film-holder with AstroSolar® Film cleanly and securely fastened, without creases and wrinkles – but, most of all: without stressing the film!

 - Now put a 50mm (2″) wide stripe of strong cardboard around the objective lens or telescope dew cap and tape the ends with double-faced adhesive tape.
 Repeat this procedure 3 times between each layer to produce a stiff 50mm long cardboard cylinder that precisely fits onto your optical instrument.

-- Finally, glue the AstroSolar® Safety-Film holder onto the 50mm cylinder while the cylinder is still mounted onto the front end of your telescope.
+- Finally, securely glue the holder containing theAstroSolar® Film onto the 50mm cylinder while the cylinder is still mounted at the front end of your telescope.